webplatform/docs/tutorials/box_model/index.md

 {{See_Also_Section
 |Manual_sections====Exercise questions===

-Add one rule to your stylesheet, making a wide border all around the oceans in a color that reminds you of the sea.
+# Add one rule to your stylesheet, making a wide border all around the oceans in a color that reminds you of the sea.
+# Look at a random website and see if you can find a paragraph or a section and guess that box model.
+Write down in a piece of paper their padding, margin, border properties.
+Then compare them to the actual CSS layout as you inspect the element in your browser.

 }}
 {{Topics|CSS}}
 {{External_Attribution